MileHacker Logo

 A Glimpse into the City

 Outdoor enthusiasts discover much to do, from hiking the scenic trails of the Margalla Hills to enjoying leisure activities at Rawal Lake.
-Dining options span from traditional Pakistani cuisine in bustling food roads to foreign fine dining.
+Dining options span from traditional Pakistani cuisine in bustling food streets to foreign fine dining.

 Islamabad at a Glance